Nucleic acid double helix

-In molecular biology, the term double helix refers to the structure formed by double-stranded molecules of nucleic acids such as DNA.
-The double helical structure of a nucleic acid complex arises as a consequence of its secondary structure, and is a fundamental component in determining its tertiary structure.
-The term entered popular culture with the publication in 1968 of The Double Helix: A Personal Account of the Discovery of the Structure of DNA by James Watson.
+In molecular biology, the double helix is the structure formed by double-stranded molecules of nucleic acids such as DNA.
+The double-helical structure of a nucleic acid complex arises as a consequence of its secondary structure, and is a fundamental component in determining its tertiary structure.

-The DNA double helix biopolymer of nucleic acid is held together by nucleotides which base pair together.
-In B-DNA, the most common double helical structure found in nature, the double helix is right-handed with about 10–10.5 base pairs per turn.
-The double helix structure of DNA contains a major groove and minor groove.
+The DNA double-helix biopolymer of nucleic acids is held together by nucleotides which base pair together.
+In B-DNA, the most common double-helical structure found in nature, the double helix is right-handed with about 10–10.5 base pairs per turn.
+The double-helix structure of DNA contains a major groove and minor groove.
 In B-DNA the major groove is wider than the minor groove.
 Given the difference in widths of the major groove and minor groove, many proteins which bind to B-DNA do so through the wider major groove.

+The double helix structure of DNA was first proposed by James Watson, and Francis Crick based on the work of Rosalind Franklin, Raymond Gosling, Maurice Wilkins, and others.
+The term "double helix" entered popular culture with the 1968 publication of Watson's The Double Helix: A Personal Account of the Discovery of the Structure of DNA.